setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 * Edges define the flow of execution between steps, governed by configurable rules and conditions.

-The library provides functionality to build and execute graphs, handle basic I/O operations (and potentially more), construct data structures for transfer, bind structure definitions to steps (or with the whole defined graph), handle events, and manage a callback system.
+The library provides functionality to build and execute graphs, handle basic I/O operations (and potentially more), bind data structures to steps (or with the whole defined graph) to carry over protocol, handle events, and manage a callback system.

-**I assume that a graph, even when implemented in (fluent) code, is more readable than a fully custom implementation.**
+**I assume that a graph, even when implemented in (fluent) code, is more readable (repairable/improvable) than a fully custom implementation.**

 By abstracting protocol logic into an execution graph, the library minimizes the complexity of handling vendor-specific communication requirements and promotes easier maintenance.

-The MVP implementation of the library will focus exclusively on Java to validate the concept and gather community feedback before considering broader adoption or porting to other languages like C++ or Python.
+The MVP implementation of the library will focus exclusively on Java to validate the concept and gather community feedback before considering broader adoption or porting to other languages like C++ or other.

 # Summary